 1. Explore Athens, the Ancient Capital

 I love Athens because I can find everything I need in a modern city plus wherever I go, there is some historical monument with centuries or millennia of history behind it.
-And if this is not your first post of mine you are reading, then you already know what a history buff I am 😀
+And if this is not the first post of mine you are reading, then you already know what a history buff I am 😀

 During Christmas, Athens is in its ‘most wonderful time of the year!’ transformed into a gigantic Christmas Park.
 The public spaces have impressive decorations, songs, and Greek Christmas cookies available at every bakery and cafe (I always get a couple of extra kilos on Christmas).